Summary

 ELG 6385 VLSI Design Project (3 units)

 Using state-of-the-art CMOS and BiCMOS technologies, students will initiate their own design of an integrated circuit using tools in the CAD lab and submit it for fabrication where the design warrants.
+This course is equivalent to ELEC 5805 at Carleton University.

 Course Component: Lecture